legzo/pages/index.md

 *#kotlin #dojo #youtube*

-The rules of Mölkky implemented in Kotlin - this projects was built during <a href="https://www.youtube.com/playlist?list=PLX3k_dCSBA49TfOPFwg7iqqxFvyTsP-H-)" target="top">a series of 7 youtube videos</a> I made during the Covid-19 lockdown for the members of my team.
+The rules of Mölkky implemented in Kotlin - this projects was built during [a series of 7 youtube videos](https://www.youtube.com/playlist?list=PLX3k_dCSBA49TfOPFwg7iqqxFvyTsP-H-) I made during the Covid-19 lockdown for the members of my team.
 The goal was to discover a few of the features of the Kotlin language through a fun dojo.

 <img src="molkky.png" alt="molkky" width="500"/>